 Read More

-Which bank supports BHIM?The Process To Get A Duplicate Passbook
+Which bank supports BHIM?The Step-by-Step Process to Obtain a Duplicate Passbook

 Once you have gathered all your documents and understood the requirements, the process of getting a duplicate passbook is quite structured.
 Banks have established procedures to ensure security and accuracy when re-issuing such an important document.
 Following these steps will lead you to a new passbook efficiently.

 This systematic approach minimises errors and ensures that your financial records are properly updated.
-You’ll find that each step builds on the previous one, leading to the successful issuance of your replacement.
-Let’s walk through the necessary actions.
+You will find that each step builds on the previous one, leading to the successful issuance of your replacement.
+Let us walk through the necessary actions.

 Step 1: Visit your bank branch during working hours.
 You must visit the branch where your account is held, as they maintain your physical records and can directly process your request.

 Step 2: Request the “Duplicate Passbook Application Form” from the customer service desk.
-Clearly state your reason for needing a new passbook, whether it’s damaged, lost, or full.
+Clearly state your reason for needing a new passbook, whether it is damaged, lost, or full.

 Step 3: Fill out the application form completely and accurately.
 Provide your account number, name, contact details, and the specific reason for your request.
 If your passbook was lost or stolen, you may need to provide additional details like the date of loss.